 While a week-long workcation might be the most you can take on at the moment, for those with jobs that can be done remotely, more flexible schedules, and indefinite remote working situations, an extended workcation might be in the cards.

-In order to stay in another country for longer periods of time, you’ll need to go through a visa process to ensure everything is aboveboard.
-The good news is that there are many countries that offer specific work visas for digital nomads, freelancers, and remote workers.
+To stay in another country for longer periods, you’ll need to go through a visa process to ensure everything is aboveboard.
+The good news is that many countries offer specific work visas for digital nomads, freelancers, and remote workers.

 Whether you have your sights set on Europe, South America, or even a gorgeous island paradise, there is an array of countries that offer specific visas for people who work remotely.
-Portugal, Aruba, Georgia, Germany, Spain, Estonia, Barbados, Bermuda, Antigua and Barbuda, the Cayman Islands, Mauritius, Mexico, Czech Republic, and Dubai are a few places you can park your traveling office for extended periods of time.
+Portugal, Aruba, Georgia, Germany, Spain, Estonia, Barbados, Bermuda, Antigua and Barbuda, the Cayman Islands, Mauritius, Mexico, Czech Republic, and Dubai are a few places you can park your traveling office for extended periods.

 While each country has its own specific rules and guidelines, some of these visas allow for months (and even years) of working remotely.
 This could even be a great way to try out living in a foreign country you might like to move to permanently one day.